 So if you can find lady bugs and spiders you may want to move them to a colony of aphids and let them feast.

-If your infestation or garden is to big for spot control you may have to resort to chemical means to control them.
+If you infestation or garden is to big for spot control you may have to resort to chemical means to control them.

 Systemic pesticides is a very good way for control in container gardening.

-If you're going to use chemicals be sure to read the instructions and take all possible precautions when apply it not to get into your eyes or into your lungs.
+If your going to use chemicals be sure to read the instructions and take all possible precautions when apply it not to get into your eyes or into your lungs.